 Generally, start-up expenditures may be deducted in the tax year in which the trade or business begins or they may be ratably amortised over five years.

 In general, interest expense is deductible without limitation.
 However, interest expenses related to exempt income are not deductible.
 If interest is paid to a non-Puerto Rico resident related party, a 29% withholding at source applies.
 If the 29% withholding is not withheld, no deduction is available.

 Bad debt resulting from a trade or business may be deducted in the year the debt becomes worthless (i.e. uncollectible).
 The reserve method is not admissible for Puerto Rico purposes.

 Deductions for allowed charitable contributions are limited to 10% of net income, computed regardless of the contributions.
-These deductions are allowed to the extent they are made to charitable organizations organized under the laws of PR, the United States, or any US Possession, which are qualified by the Secretary of the Puerto Rico Treasury Department (PRTD) and which provide services to residents of PR.
+These deductions are allowed to the extent they are made to charitable organisations organised under the laws of Puerto Rico, the United States, or any US possession that are qualified by the Secretary of the PRTD and provide services to residents of Puerto Rico.